-MPH in Occupational Health and Safety Management (Distance Learning)
+Occupational Health and Safety Management MPH (Distance Learning)

-The MPH degree program in Occupational Health and Safety Management is designed for midcareer professionals with a strong technical background who seek to augment their management abilities and increase their career options.
+The Occupational Health and Safety Management MPH Program is designed for mid-career professionals with a strong technical background who seek to augment their management abilities and increase their career options.
 The graduate will be able to apply budgeting and finance principles to environmental and health and safety programs, and be able to integrate these programs into standard management systems.
 Graduates improve their abilities to manage people, projects and processes.
 The program is offered by distance learning format.

 - Apply and evaluate the role of the functions of planning, organizing, staffing, leading, controlling and evaluating health and safety programs.
 (GEHS 7230)